 Hans Martin, PhD student

 Hans was born and raised in Sturgeon Bay, Wisconsin and completed a degree in Wildlife Ecology from the University of Wisconsin-Madison.
 As an undergraduate he worked as a fisheries technician and bird surveyor, but his first job out of undergraduate was trapping wolves in Northern Minnesota.
 He then worked for the Yellowstone Wolf Project and completed a Master’s Degree from the University of Minnesota-Twin Cities where he studied wolf-elk encounter rates in Yellowstone National Park.
 At the University of Minnesota he was advised by David Mech was part of the Fieberg quantitative ecology lab.
-Hans Martin started his PhD in the Hebblewhite lab in the fall of 2017 and is studying the effects of facultative switching between migrant and resident strategies in the partially migratory elk population in the Ya Ha Tinda located to the east of Banff National park.
+Hans Martin started his PhD in the Hebblewhite lab in the fall of 2017 and is studying the effects of facultative switching between migrant and resident strategies in the partially migratory elk population in the Ya Ha Tinda located to the east of Banff National Park (check out the Ya Ha Tinda Long-Term Elk Monitoring project web site).
 He enjoys fly fishing, camping, hiking, and bowhunting and when not in the office, can be found on the rivers or in the mountains around Missoula.

 Mateen Hessami, undergraduate student researcher

 I was born and raised in Vancouver, BC.
 I love to hunt, ski, play hockey and referee hockey.
 I am interested in the role that hunting has on the conservation of ungulates and large carnivores.
 I am also a Native American from the Wyandotte Nation, I am interested in how traditional Native American natural resource practices can be tied with modern ecology to implement effective management strategies for wildlife and the habitat they depend on.